 Jim brings almost 50 years’ experience giving advice and counsel to his clients in the areas of federal taxation, estate planning, employee benefits, and health care law.
 He enjoys a strong client following among family businesses, professional practice groups and corporate clients.
 Because of Jim’s expertise, he is a sought after speaker and has made presentations at professional meetings for the Parker Center for Family Business at the University of New Mexico’s Anderson School of Management, the New Mexico Estate Planning Council, and the Santa Fe Estate Planning Council.

 Chambers USA has recognized Jim in the areas of Tax and Employee Benefits & Compensation.
 In their 2017 rankings, Chambers noted, “Jim has a strong client following, and is regarded by them with a great deal of trust and respect.
 He is a leading federal tax lawyer in the state, and a client describes him as “a committed, professional and high-flying lawyer.'”
 Jim has also been selected a Fellow of the American College of Trust and Estate Counsel, the American College of Employee Benefits Counsel (Charter Fellow), and the American College of Tax Counsel.
 He was named Lawyer of the Year in Employee Benefits (ERISA) Law – Albuquerque in 2012 by Best Lawyers of America®, where he has been listed each year since 1993.
 In addition, he has attained a Martindale-Hubbell AV® rating and is named among those listed in Southwest Super Lawyers®, being named a Top 25 New Mexico Super Lawyer in 2019.
 Jim was also among the “Spears School Tributes: 100 for 100,” which recognized 100 graduates of the Oklahoma State University Spears School of Business on its 100th Anniversary.

 In addition to his practice, Jim is active in community and professional non-profit organizations.
-He is co-founder and Chair of the Parker Center.
+He is co-founder and Chair of the Parker Center for Family Business.
 He serves as Director of the Corrales Cultural Arts Council and provides pro-bono services for a number of non-profit organizations.

 University of Oklahoma, LL.B., 1966